You are here

 UBC Wellbeing Strategic Initiative Funds (SIF) are granted to departments and units at UBC’s Vancouver and Okanagan campuses to support our commitment to the Okanagan Charter to become a health and wellbeing-promoting institution, as outlined in UBC's Wellbeing Strategic Framework.

-Provides up to $5,000 to support students, faculty, and staff to embed health and wellbeing strategic initiatives within classroom environments.
+Provides up to $5,000 to support students, faculty, and staff to embed health and wellbeing strategic initiatives within classroom environments benefiting student and/or faculty wellbeing.

 Examples of projects considered for funding (but not limited to)

-• Adapting existing TLR resources for your context e.g. Teaching Practices that Promote Wellbeing.
+• Adapt existing TLR resources for your context e.g. Teaching Practices that Promote Wellbeing.

-• Convening or broad knowledge translation around wellbeing TLR practices.
+• Convene partners for broad knowledge translation around wellbeing teaching and learning practices.

 • Creating positive classrooms, lecture halls, and research environments where students feel supported and connected helps to promote and enhance learning outcomes and equip them for success.
 Find tools for faculty to help support student wellbeing here: Wellbeing Teaching & Learning Resources